reactive-systems/RTLola-Interpreter/crates/rtlola-io-plugins/README.md

 [![License](https://img.shields.io/crates/l/rtlola-io-plugins)](https://crates.io/crates/rtlola-io-plugins)

 RTLola is a runtime monitoring framework.
 It consists of a parser, analyzer, and interpreter for the RTLola specification language.
-This crate contains a CLI interface to the interpreter capable of reading csv and pcap files.
+This crate contains an Api to the interpreter capable of reading csv and pcap files.
+It also provides an interface to parse and serialize bytes given to and coming from the `rtlola-interpreter`.

 For more information on the RTLola framework make sure to visit our Website:
 [rtlola.org](https://rtlola.org "RTLola")